-It is implicit in Theorem \ref{limitladder} that $\widetilde{I}$ is a non-degenerate random variable.
+It is implicit in Theorem~\ref{limitladder} that $\widetilde {I}$ is a nondegenerate random variable.

-In Corollary \ref{th:exitformulares} we will represent the resolvent of $X$ in terms of $(R,H)$ and then use the former theorem to prove the finite dimensional convergence of the process $X$ as the starting point tends to $0+,$ and to obtain the formula for the entrance law at $0+$ for $X$ in the following result.
-Weak convergence with respect to the Skorohod topology will be then obtained by a tightness argument. \begin{theorem} Assume that $\xi$ is not arithmetic and that $\mu_{+}=\er({\rm h}_{1})<\infty$.
-Then $\p_{x}$ converges weakly with respect to the Skorohod topology, as the starting point $x$ tends to $0+,$ towards a probability measure $\p_{0+}.$ The process $\left((X, \p_{x}), x\geq 0\right)$ is a strong Markov process and the one dimensional law of $X$ under $\p_{0+}$ is determined by
+In Corollary~\ref{th:exitformulares} we will represent the resolvent of $X$ in terms of $(R,H)$ and then use Theorem~\ref{limitladder} to prove the finite-dimensional convergence of the process $X$ as the starting point tends to $0+$, and to obtain the formula for the entrance law at $0+$ for $X$ in the following result.
+Weak convergence with respect to the Skorohod topology will be then obtained by a tightness argument. \begin{theorem} Assume that $\xi$ is not arithmetic and that $\mu_{+}=\er({\mathrm h}_{1})<\infty$.
+Then $\p_{x}$ converges weakly with respect to the Skorohod topology, as the starting point $x$ tends to $0+$, toward a probability measure $\p_{0+}$.
+The process $((X, \p_{x}), x\geq 0)$ is a strong Markov process and the one-dimensional law of~$X$ under $\p_{0+}$ is determined by